 That way, you always have something you’re striving for, but are patient and flexible when things don’t go your way immediately.
 You’ll learn to see that the obstacle is the way and that within our biggest challenges, happiness resides.

 What a cool way to structure a book!
-It’s very straightforward and practical.
+If You’re So Smart, Why Aren’t You Happy is very straightforward and practical.
 “Here’s what makes you happy.
 Here’s what isn’t.
 This is how to avoid the bad stuff and do more of the good stuff.”
 I like the reminder to consciously prioritize happiness and have already started thinking the situations in which I’m most happy.
 One of them is obvious: writing summaries like this one 🙂

 What else can you learn from the blinks?